 10. Nuclino

-It is known for its simple, intuitive, and distraction-free interface, making it easy for anyone to quickly get started with the tool.
+It is known as the best free knowledge base software, making it easy for anyone to get started with the tool quickly.

 Top features